Gamified therapy tool for oncology and MS patients

 Most participants perceived a variety of benefits, including improved condition, reduced physical symptoms, distraction from negative thoughts, and relaxation, though some participants were unsure of the long-term effects and desired clearer explanations of the benefits in the app.

-“It could be placebo but I swear the neuropathy in my feet hasn’t bothered me as much in the past couple of weeks.”
+“It could be a placebo, but I swear the neuropathy in my feet hasn’t bothered me as much in the past couple of weeks.” - Research participant